-Rehabilitation Research and Training Center on Vocational Rehabilitation (VR-RRTC) builds the capacity of public VR programs to improve employment outcomes for people with disabilities.
-The ExploreVR portal was created as part of this project in order to provide a national hub for VR policy data, research, and operations, as well as for training and technical assistance.
-VR agencies, directors, researchers, and policy makers can contribute to VR-RRTC’s data and research on ExploreVR by participating in case studies, service provider surveys, and state agency surveys.
-VR personnel can access resources to inform programmatic decisions and policy by reviewing research findings.
+The Rehabilitation Research and Training Center on Vocational Rehabilitation (VR-RRTC) builds the capacity of public VR programs to improve employment outcomes for people with disabilities.
+ExploreVR was created as part of this project to provide a national hub for VR policy data, research, and operations, as well as for training and technical assistance.
+VR agencies, directors, researchers, and policy makers contribute to VR-RRTC’s data and research on ExploreVR by participating in case studies, service provider surveys, and state agency surveys.
+VR personnel can access resources to inform programmatic decisions and policy by reviewing research findings

 The VR-RRTC works to increase knowledge about:

 - Each state’s employment constellation (the map of its employment service provider

 - agencies), and the role of the VR program within that constellation

 - Key characteristics of each state’s VR program